Dealing with difficult emotions

 When dealing with difficult emotions, sometimes our natural reaction is to try and shut them down or block them out.
 Many people do this because the fear of feeling those emotions is so strong.
 They may be afraid that they will ‘feel too much’ or that they won’t be able to control the intensity of the emotion.
 For example they will get so angry that they fear they will ‘burst’ or that if they start crying they won’t be able to stop.

-Tips on dealing with difficult emotions
+How to deal with difficult emotions

 Be aware of your emotions